 On the Node Pools page, if the Status column of the node pool displays Updatng, the node pool is being modified.
 After the node pool is updated, the Status column displays Activated.

-You can view the basic information, monitoring data, node information, and scaling events of a node pool in the ACK console.
+You can view the basic information, monitoring information, all nodes in the node pool, and node scaling activities.

 Click the name of the node pool that you want to manage to view the following information on the details page of the node pool:

-• Click the Overview tab to view the cluster information, node pool information, and node configurations.
+Basic Information tab: displays the cluster information, node pool information, and node configuration information.
 If the cluster has auto scaling enabled, you can also view the auto scaling configurations.

-• Click the Scaling Activities tab to view the latest scaling events of the node pool.
-Each event record provides a description of the scaling activity and the number of ECS instances after the scaling activity is performed.
+Scaling Activities tab: displays the recent node scaling activities, including the number of instances after scaling and the description of the scaling activity.
 You can also view the reasons for scaling failures.
-For more information about the common error codes for scaling failures, see Error codes for scaling failures and solutions.
+For more information about error codes for scaling failures, see Error codes for scaling failures and solutions.

 Delete a node pool